 Testing for HIV at Southwest Care Center

-Southwest Care Center offers free and confidential rapid HIV testing at our locations in Santa Fe and Albuquerque: Walk-in hours and appointments
+Southwest Care Center provides free and confidential rapid HIV and hepatitis C testing in Santa Fe and Albuquerque by appointment.

 Individuals who test positive for HIV at Southwest Care Center will receive immediate services and support from our trained testing counselors.
 Although our rapid tests are extremely reliable, a blood test will be performed and sent to a lab to confirm you results.